David Walliams: Other

-Stereotypes and blackface

-In June 2020, Netflix, Britbox, NOW TV and BBC iPlayer dropped Walliams and Lucas' Little Britain and Come Fly With Me, over the use of blackface and stereotypes to portray black, disabled, working class, transgender, and gay people.
-In Little Britain, both Walliams and Lucas use make up to portray different races, with Walliams portraying a black health-spa guest called Desiree Devere.
+In June 2020, Netflix, Britbox, NOW TV and BBC iPlayer dropped Walliams and Lucas' Little Britain and Come Fly with Me, over the use of blackface and stereotypes to portray black, disabled, working class, transgender, and gay people.
+In Little Britain, both Walliams and Lucas use makeup to portray different races, with Walliams portraying a black health spa guest called Desiree Devere.
 Variety magazine attributed the widespread removal of the series on streaming platforms to heightened awareness in the wake of George Floyd's murder and the resulting Black Lives Matter protests.
 After the removal, Walliams and Lucas released identical apologies on their Twitter: "[We] have both spoken publicly in recent years of our regret that we played characters of other races.
 Once again we want to make it clear that it was wrong & we are very sorry."